kausthub-kannan/deep-learning-vault/GNN/Graph Neural Network.md

 Pooling plays important role in convolutional networks which is useful to learn entire embedding of a graph rather than just a node or set of nodes.

 ## Implementing a basic GNN
+We will implement a basic GNN model for classifying nodes using the CORA dataset which is a stand-mark used to understand working of node classification in GNN.

 1. **Imports:**
 ```python